mienaikoe/ziyu/Chapters/3-2-Chapter16.md

 Thi started to talk but remembered the pain in hae throat as only a whisper emerged.
 Thi cleared it gently and tried again.

 "Tree," thi said with only the scratch of a voice, holding haeself up against the ground.
+"Wind.
+Speaks."

 "I was so worried where you had gone."